 South of Puerto Escondido Bay, La Punta is a left-hand point break that is just perfect for beginners thanks to its easy take-off and slowly peeling walls.
 The waves here are a bit smaller than the ones at Zicatela, and therefore easier to ride.
 They are, however, still hollow and fast, but usually less crowded.

-Best time to go: The official surf season lasts between March and December, which is longer than the average in other surf spots in Mexico.
+BEST TIME TO GO: The official surf season lasts between March and December, which is longer than the average in other surf spots in Mexico.
 However, the best waves can be found between May and July.

 Barra de la Cruz, Oaxaca

-Best for: intermediate to advanced surfers
+BEST FOR: Intermediate to advanced surfers

 In 2006, Barra de la Cruz hosted the ASP World Tour, thus cementing its place on the international surf map.
-The surf community, chilled-out vibe, and the world-class right-hand point break here are what make the spot so famous among barrel-chasing surfers.
-This is a deserted beach, with the nearest accommodation being a 30-minute drive away, in Huatulco.
+The surf community, chilled-out vibe, and the world-class right-hand point break here are what makes the spot so famous among barrel-chasing surfers.
+This is a deserted beach, with the nearest accommodation being a 30-minute drive away in Huatulco.
 But that’s a small price to pay for such a beauty.

-Best time to go: You will find reliable swell between March and October, but the best waves fire up in June and July.
+BEST TIME TO GO: You will find reliable swell between March and October, but the best waves fire up in June and July.
 Beginners can find friendlier conditions between November and February.

 Once you’ve finished exploring the waves in Mexico, why not continue south to Guatemala and hit the surf in El Salvador too?

-~Octavia Drughi, Writer for BookSurfCamps.com.
+~ Octavia Drughi, Writer for BookSurfCamps.com.